pedrotrasfereti/react-tests/README.md

 Welcome to the _GitHub repository_ of my fifth front-end project, **React Tests**!
 Here you can find information about the project's development, such as which technologies were used, how to get a local copy, usage and more.

 This project was developed during my time at [Trybe](https://www.betrybe.com/) to practice the lessons learned on automated testing using React Testing Library (**RTL**).
-The tests suites can be found in the `./src/tests` directory.
+The tests suites for the front-end can be found in the `src/tests` directory.

 <br>